facebook/rocksdb/java/jmh/README.md

 # JMH Benchmarks for RocksJava

-These are micro-benchmarks for RocksJava functionality, using [JMH](Java Microbenchmark Harness - https://openjdk.java.net/projects/code-tools/jmh/).
+These are micro-benchmarks for RocksJava functionality, using [JMH (Java Microbenchmark Harness)](https://openjdk.java.net/projects/code-tools/jmh/).

 ## Compiling